Archisha394/Global-Sales-Prediction-of-Video-Games/README.md

 ### Conclusion
-Based on the analysis of the Global Video Games Sales Prediction dataset using the Ridge Regressor, we were able to achieve a RMSE of 0.0056 and Score of 99.38% .
+Based on the analysis of the Global Video Games Sales Prediction dataset using the Linear Regression, we were able to achieve a RMSE of 0.0068 and Score of 99.93% .
 By comparing the actual value and predicted value ,we can easily understands that there is less error between them.
-So we can conclude that Ridge Regressor is a Best regression model for the data And using Ridge we can predict the Global Sales very accurately and with very less error.
+So we can conclude Linear Regression is a Best regression model for the data And using it we can predict the Global Sales very accurately and with very less error.
 Overall, this project demonstrates the application of machine learning algorithms to real-world problems and how they can be used to make data-driven decisions.